-The Case Ignore Match rule compares for equality a presented string with an attribute value of type DirectoryString or one of the data types appearing in the choice type DirectoryString, e.g., UTF8String, without regard to the case (upper or lower) of the strings (e.g., "Dundee" and "DUNDEE" match) and insignificant spaces (see clause 6.6).
-The rule is identical to the caseExactMatch rule except upper-case characters are folded to lower case during string preparation as discussed in clause 6.2.
+The Case Ignore Match rule compares for equality a presented string with an attribute value of type UnboundedDirectoryString or one of the data types appearing in the choice type DirectoryString, e.g., UTF8String, without regard to the case (upper or lower) of the strings (e.g., "Dundee" and "DUNDEE" match) and insignificant spaces (see 7.6).
+The rule is identical to the caseExactMatch rule except upper-case characters are folded to lower case during string preparation as discussed in 7.2.
+After taking white space into account, caseless matching shall be performed by performing case folding as described in The Unicode Standard and applying Normalization Form D or Form KC as described in Unicode Technical Report 15, depending on the character repertoire commonly examined and performance requirements.